rostirosti/liri-node-app/README.md

 3. do-what-it-says (this will run through a list of songs contained in random.txt)
 4. movie-this + Movie Name

+Download the "Visual ReadMe" file from this repo for a visual walkthrough of the application "VisualReadMeLiri720.mov"

 ###Enjoy the app!